Soundfry-Developer/soundfry-framework/README.md

 # Soundfry Framework
+## Uses
-This is the Soundfry Framework
+Soundfry Framework is used to design the Soundfry profile follow button.